-Once you enter The Land Pavilion, you will find two attractions, a counter service dining location, a table service restaurant that offers character dining, a new film, and a private tour.
-These places are the following:
+Epcot’s Land Pavilion is home to multiple attractions, a counter service dining location, a table service restaurant with character dining, a film, and a private tour.
+Here is the full list of things you’ll find in the pavilion:

 - Living with the Land